 Styx was in town last night, playing across the river at the Brown County Fair.
 Having seen and heard them live once before, it didn’t seem likely that last night’s performance could be any better.

-If memory serves — the ticket stub is long gone — Styx played a show at the Wausau West High School fieldhouse in Wausau, Wisconsin, in November 1974.
+Styx played a show at the Wausau West High School fieldhouse in Wausau, Wisconsin, on Saturday, Jan.
+11, 1975.
 It was the first rock show I ever attended.
 I was 17.

-I’d hoped to have a date, or at least hook up with a girl at the show.
+I’d hoped to have a date, or at least meet a girl at the show.
 No such luck on either count.
 I do remember running into a guy from school who seemed surprised that I would be there at all.
 An indication of my place in the social strata in my senior year of high school.

 Styx’s single “Lady” was on the radio at the time.
 The band — five young guys from Chicago — was making the rounds of the Midwest in support.
 It had just released or was about to release a new album, its fourth on Wooden Nickel Records, an indie label out of Chicago.
 Thus the gig at a high school gym.